Skip to content

 Note: Are you doing something innovative in Brightspace or perhaps you've discovered a handy tip?
 Share how you are using Brightspace in your teaching and learning in The Orange Room.

-Photo Credit: image by Engin_Akyurt from Pixabay
+Photo Credit: image by successtiming from Pixabay

-As we approach the end of the semester there are a few things you can do in Brightspace to wrap up for the semester.
+Here are a few things you can do in Brightspace to help you prepare should the need arise.

 View all the Brightspace training recaps